rsocket/rsocket-py/README.md

 # Examples

-Examples can be found in the /examples folder.
+Examples can be found in the **/examples** folder.
 It contains various server and client usages.
-The following is a table denoting which <b>client</b> example is constructed to be run against which <b>server</b> example.
+The following is a table denoting which client example is constructed to be run against which server example.
 Some examples are in java to show compatibility with a different implementation.
 To run the java examples first build using <code>mvn package</code>.

 The **examples/test_examples.py** can be used to execute the relevant example server/client pairs.

-The client_springboot.py is set up to work against https://github.com/benwilcock/spring-rsocket-demo.
+client_springboot.py is set up to work against the [Spring RSocket demo](https://github.com/benwilcock/spring-rsocket-demo).

 | server (python)                    | server (java)           | client (python)                    | client(java)    |
 |------------------------------------|-------------------------|------------------------------------|-----------------|